Multilevel Oral Appliance Treatment for Obstructive Sleep Apnea

 IMAGING - has found the location of the obstruction too variable to provide a basis for targeted treatment.2 Studies using drug induced sleep videoendoscopy (DISE) have found that, when all muscle tonus is eliminated, the obstruction occurs most frequently in the velum (nasopharynx), but it also occurs frequently in the oropharynx, behind the tongue, and at the epiglottis.
 It can even seesaw back and forth between these locations at different times.

-MEDICAL TREATMENT - for OSA generally either reshapes the airway surgically or keeps it ballooned open with compressed air.
-Minor surgeries can be helpful, but they are rarely curative, and they are often problemmatic.
-Large uvulas and loose pharyngeal tissues can be excised in uvulopalatopharyngoplasty (UPPP) or shortened and repositioned in barbed pharyngoplasty, but effectiveness is limited.
-The tongue base can be suspended along with the hyoid bone (hyo-mandibular suspension) by a suture tethered to a bone screw in the front of the mandible (AIRvance), but migration of the anchoring suture within the lingual tissue over time is a concern.3-4 An electrical stimulator can be implanted in the hypoglossal nerve to dilate the pharynx by activating the genioglossus and geniohyoid muscles, but there is a significant long-term non-responder rate.5 Nasal expiratory positive airway pressure (nEPAP) devices are well tolerated, and they relieve OSA in some people by increasing expiratory pressure just enough to prevent the airway from "collapsing" during the lull in air pressure between the end of each exhale and the beginning of each inhale, but it's difficult to predict which patients are most likely to respond.
+MEDICAL TREATMENT - Minor surgeries include genioglossus advancement, suspending the tongue base along with the hyoid bone (hyo-mandibular suspension) from a suture tethered to a bone screw in the front of the mandible,3-4 implanting an electrical stimulator in the hypoglossal nerve to dilate the pharynx by activating the genioglossus and geniohyoid muscles,5 and UPPP to cut off the distal end of the soft palate or barbed pharyngoplasty to also reposition it; but it's difficult to predict which patients are likely to respond.
 Predictable success surgically requires multi-level treatment, usually involving bone reconstruction, such as maxillo-mandibular advancement; but even such an extensive structural correction only brings AHI to under 5 in 43% of patients.6 Also, the advancement of the jawbones can wane over time if not accompanied by a supportive change in the activity of the jaw muscles.

-ORAL APPLIANCES - are mainly used just to advance the mandible.
-The mandible functions as the bone and base of operation for the tongue and hyoid bone, therefore advancing the mandible applies some anterior traction to the tongue base; but the mandible and tongue are only attached by muscles, which naturally lose tonus during sleep.
-As a result, even extreme mandibular advancement cannot prevent the tongue base from falling back into the airway - it just has a little further to fall; and mandibular advancement only has a 50 percent success rate, as shown by a remarkable similarity of results in hundreds of studies.
-Attempts to identify anatomical features that indicate which patients are likely to respond well to mandibular advancement have been generally unsuccessful, so the high failure rate makes mandibular advancement appliances a hard sell to patients.
+ORAL APPLIANCES - are mainly used just to advance the mandible, which is only attached to the tongue by muscles, which naturally lose tonus during sleep.
+As a result, even extreme mandibular advancement cannot prevent the tongue base from falling back into the airway - it just has a little further to fall; and mandibular advancement only solves the problem for about half of the patients treated, as shown by a remarkable similarity of results in hundreds of studies.
+Attempts to identify anatomical features that indicate which patients are likely to respond well to mandibular advancement have been generally unsuccessful, so the high failure rate makes mandibular advancement appliances a hard sell.

 There are a few oral appliances that attempt to control some of the soft tissues involved in the obstruction; but, as solo treatments, they have not been very effective.
-The rubber tongue holding appliances (Tongue Stabilizing Device, Tongue Retaining Device, and Good Morning Snore Solution) employ a silicone rubber squeeze bulb that uses suction to grasp the tongue tip and hold it out in front of the lips, and their grasp is surprisingly effective; but the tongue tip is far from the tongue base where the choking occurs, so the treatment is only about as effective as mandibular advancement, and the extreme tongue advancement it requires is difficult for most people to tolerate.13 Soft palate lifters raise the whole soft palate, which can move it away from an obstruction located inferiorly; but their unnecessary force is also difficult for most people to tolerate.
-The Full Breath Solution Appliance’s "posterior tongue restrainer" pushes downward on the middle of the tongue base, which can move it away from an obstruction located superiorly, but the device has limited posterior reach, because it contacts the tongue base in its midline, where the main gag reflexes are located.
+The rubber tongue holding appliances (Tongue Stabilizing Device, Tongue Retaining Device, and Good Morning Snore Solution) employ a silicone rubber squeeze bulb that uses suction to grasp the tongue tip and hold it out in front of the lips, and they can be used in denture wearers; but the tongue tip is far from the tongue base where the choking occurs, so the treatment is only about as effective as mandibular advancement, and the extreme tongue advancement it requires is difficult for most people to tolerate.13 Soft palate lifters raise the whole soft palate, which can move it away from an obstruction located inferiorly, but their unnecessary force is also difficult for most people to tolerate.
+The Full Breath Solution Appliance’s "posterior tongue restrainer" pushes downward on the middle of the tongue base, which can move it away from an obstruction located superiorly, but into an obstruction located inferiorly; and the device has limited posterior reach, because it contacts the tongue base in its midline, where the main gag reflexes are located.

 Combining these oral appliance treatment modalities (advancing the mandible, advancing the tongue, elevating the soft palate, and depressing the tongue base) has the potential to make them all more effective without making them less tolerable, because they are mutually supportive interventions.
 The mandible functions as the bony support for the tongue (and hyoid), therefore advancing the tongue and mandible together is easier than advancing either one alone.
 Advancing the body of the tongue makes its base more accessible for mechanisms which push that critical area down and away from an obstructive contact with the distal end of the soft palate, which is most effective when combined with mechanisms that elevate the middle of the soft palate to draw its distal end up and forward away from the tongue base.
 Also, mandibular advancement has synergistic effects on all these modalities by repositioning the origins of the suprahyoid and genioglossus muscles anteriorly, stretching the palatoglossus and palatopharyngeal muscles, repositioning the pharyngeal arches laterally, and shifting the hyoid bone anteriorly and superiorly (although there is wide variation in this response).